alaisi/postgres-async-driver/README.md

     .build();
 ```

-Each connection pool will start one IO thread used in communicating with PostgreSQL backend and executing callbacks.
+Each connection *pool* will start only one IO thread used in communicating with PostgreSQL backend and executing callbacks for all connections.

 ### Prepared statements